jessica-calderon/RP2040_Macros/README.md

 ## [Contribution](#table-of-contents)
 * `code.py` developed by 2021 Phillip Burgess for Adafruit Industries (see link in description)
-* `lib/` subdirectory are the precompiled Adafruit libraries that power the Macropad.
+* `lib/` subdirectory contains the precompiled Adafruit libraries that power the Macropad.

 ## [Questions](#table-of-contents)
 Questions?
 Please contact me at the following links: <br>